Mick Cornett: Other political activities

 On May 11, 2006, Cornett announced that he would be running to fill the seat in the United States House of Representatives vacated by Ernest Istook.
 On August 22, 2006, he was defeated by Lieutenant Governor Mary Fallin in a GOP run-off election, as Fallin was elected to Congress in the general election.

 Following Fallin's decision to run for governor in 2010, Cornett was widely considered a possible candidate for the seat, but he decided to run for re-election as mayor.

 In 2008, Cornett was scheduled to address the Republican National Convention in St. Paul, Minnesota, but his speech was canceled when reaction to Hurricane Gustav suspended the convention.
 He returned and addressed the 2012 Republican National Convention.

 In 2010, Cornett's Chief of Staff, David Holt, was elected to the Oklahoma Senate.
 In 2012, Holt authored the book Big League City: Oklahoma City's Rise to the NBA, which chronicled Cornett's efforts to bring the NBA to Oklahoma City.

 In 2017, Cornett was appointed to sit on the US DOT's Automation Committee for overseeing self-driving transportation policy.

 On February 22, 2017, Cornett announced that he would not seek reelection for a fifth term as Oklahoma City mayor.

 On May 31, 2017, Cornett announced his 2018 candidacy for governor of Oklahoma via Twitter.
 On June 26, Cornett placed first in the Republican primary but did not receive more than 50% of the vote.
-He advanced to the runoff election on August 28, 2018 which he placed second to Tulsa businessman Kevin Stitt who in November general election was elected as governor.
+He advanced to the runoff election on August 28, 2018 which he placed second to Tulsa businessman Kevin Stitt who in the November general election was elected as governor.